ykarikos/futucode2013/README.md

 By default, server.js runs in port 9000.
 You can change this with the PORT environment variable

+##Ideas for improvement

+* Load API messages from Yammer in the background while serving the old cached data
+* Update the graph with a nice transition without reloading the web page

 ##License

 Futucode2013 (C) 2014 Yrjö Kari-Koskinen <ykk@peruna.fi>